-For additional information about safeguarding please visit our federation website.
+For additional information about safeguarding inc our children protection & safeguarding policy please visit our federation website.

 Care of Children

 The safety and welfare of children is the most fundamental part of our school.
 Safeguarding children is everybody's responsibility in our school and all staff members take this part of their job very seriously.
 We aim to offer a secure and encouraging environment where children’s spiritual, moral and cultural development is enhanced through delivery of the curriculum and through our PSHE programme in particular.